Taiwan marks crackdown anniversary amid China tensions

-TAIPEI, Taiwan (AP) — Taiwan is marking the 70th anniversary of a bloody crackdown on anti-government protesters that is widely seen as a rejection of China’s claims to the self-governing island democracy.
+TAIPEI, Taiwan (AP) — Taiwanese President Tsai Ing-wen said Tuesday the island’s democracy is mature enough to handle a thorough investigation into a bloody crackdown on anti-government protesters 70 years ago, an event seen as a rallying point by those who reject China’s claim to the self-governing island.

-The protests that began on Feb.
-28, 1947, were directed at the corrupt rule of Chiang Kai-shek’s Chinese Nationalist Party that had taken control of the former Japanese colony less than two years earlier.
+Tsai, speaking at a gathering in Taipei, pledged to take a “rigorous and precise attitude” in the assigning of responsibility for the violent suppression of the protests that began on Feb.
+28, 1947.
+The largely peaceful opposition movement was directed at the corrupt rule of Chiang Kai-shek’s Chinese Nationalist Party that had taken control of the former Japanese colony less than two years earlier.

-China considers the uprising a part of the overall struggle that led to the communist victory in 1949.
+Tsai had said during her inauguration last May that she expected within three years to see a full report on the suppression of the protests.

-As many as 28,000 people were believed killed after Chiang dispatched troops to massacre participants in the largely peaceful protests, many of whom came from the Japanese-educated elite.
+China considers the uprising a part of the overall struggle that led to the Communist victory in 1949, while many Taiwanese see it as a backlash against attempts to govern the island from China without the consent of the island’s native population.

 Most Read Stories